marcoswastaken/sql_study_group/README.md

 ```

 ### What You Get
+- **Complete Automation**: One command handles everything from setup to app startup
 - **Interactive Web Interface**: Practice SQL queries in your browser at `http://localhost:5000`
 - **Real Datasets**: 785K+ job postings and other real-world data
 - **Progressive Exercises**: From basic SELECT to complex JOINs and window functions
 - **Instant Feedback**: Execute queries and see results immediately
+- **Isolated Environment**: Uses its own virtual environment, won't affect your system

 ## What You'll Learn